Uttara Kannada: British

 In 1638, a rival English trading body, the Courteen Association, established a factory at Uttara Kannada (actually the village named Kadwad, situated 6 km eastwards on the banks of the Kali river).
 It was a trade port frequented by traders from Arabia and Africa.
 Baitkhol port (the current civil port of Uttara Kannada) was known for its natural harbour.
 The name Baithkhol is Arabic term, Bait-e-kol, meaning bay of safety.
 Muslin was the chief commodity purchased but Uttara Kannada was also a source for pepper, cardamom, cassia and coarse blue cotton cloth.
 Situated on India's west coast, 50 miles south-east of Goa, Uttara Kannada was noted for its safe harbour.
 In 1649, the Courteen Association united with the British East India Company and Uttara Kannada became a company factory.

 Kingdom of Mysore

 In the Treaty of Mangalore signed in 1784, between Tipu Sultan and the East India Company, one finds reference to Uttara Kannada and Sadashivgad written as Karwar and Sadasewgude respectively.

 Bhatkal and Honnavar were the chief ports of Tippu Sultan in the district.

-The British Empire
+British Raj

-The British made Carwar the district headquarters of North Canara in 1862.
-Since 1862, the time from which it came under Bombay presidency, Uttara Kannada was described as a first rate harbour between Bombay and Colombo.
+The Government of British Raj made Carwar the district headquarters of North Canara in 1862.
+Since 1862, the time from which it came under Bombay Presidency, Uttara Kannada was described as a first rate harbour between Bombay and Colombo.